RishabhKodes/Wryter/README.md

 ```

 <!-- CONTRIBUTING -->
+## Contibutions Welcome

 ## Contributing

+Note that this repo is just the core backend of the service with very basic UI implementations. **UI contributions are needed**.
+If you are making a UI, create a new directory called `views/frontend`.
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project